danivilardell/crypto-notes/content/zklearning/2-yaos-millionaires-discrete-problem.md

 Since we are working on the finite case we have $n$ possible values of salary.
 The protocol will work as follows:

 - Alice enters the room and gets $n$ boxes labeled with each possible salary value.
-She then puts inside the box a piece of paper with "Yes" written if the box's salary is lower than hers and "No" otherwise.
+She then puts inside each box a piece of paper with "Yes" written if the box's salary is lower than hers and "No" otherwise.
 Alice then leaves the room.
-- Bob now enters the room and checks the paper inside the box with his salary value and checks whether the written value is "Yes" or "No".
+- Bob now enters the room and reads the paper inside the box with his salary value and checks whether the written value is "Yes" or "No".
 If the value is "Yes" he knows that his salary is lower than Alice's and if it's "No" he knows that his salary is higher than Alice's.
 Bob then leaves the room and tells Alice the result.

 This simple solution to the problem may seem correct, but it doesn't take into account that, without the use of a third party it's impossible to know if Bob opened one, two or all the boxes in the room.